-Clause 19: Functions of Agency in relation to interferences with privacy to privacy.
-These functions are additional to those given to the DPA by the Australia Card Bill 1986.
-The functions other than reporting are -
+Clause 19: Functions of Agency in relation to interferences with privacy

+- 59. Clause 19 sets out the functions of the DPA in relation to privacy.
+These functions are additional to those given to DPA by the Australia Card Bill 1986.
+The functions other than reporting are - to investigate acts and practices of agencies that may be an interference with privacy (as to which see cl.17) and, where it thinks appropriate, to try through conciliation to settle the matter;